eVoRisk/Simple-Text-Editor/README.md

 # Simple-Text-Editor
-Create your own text editor.
+Simple way to create a text editor.